+"The ring-linked coat of strongest mail Could not withstand the iron hail, Though sewed with care and elbow bent, By Norn,1 on its strength intent.
 The fire of battle raged around,- Odin's steel shirt flew all unbound!
-The earl his ring-mail from him flung, Its steel rings on the wet deck rung,

-Part of it fell into the sea,- A part was kept, a proof to be How sharp and thick the arrow-flight Among the sea-steeds in this fight."
+The earl his ring-mail from him flung, Its steel rings on the wet deck rung, Part of it fell into the sea.- A part was kept, a proof to be How sharp and thick the arrow-flight Among the sea-steeds in this fight."